jdsmith39/SmartishTable/README.md

 - None!

 ## Features
-- Now includes an exmaple of adding custom filters and dynamic columns using a dictionary
+- Now includes an example of adding custom filters and dynamic columns using a dictionary
 - Fully customizable UI
 	- No UI framework dependency
 - Paging